Derek Bok

-Derek Curtis Bok (born March 22, 1930) is an American lawyer and educator, and former president of Harvard University.
+Derek Curtis Bok (born March 22, 1930) is an American lawyer and educator who served as the 25th president of Harvard University from 1971 to 1991 and acted temporarily in the position from 2006 to 2007.
+He previously served as the 7th Dean of Harvard Law School from 1968 to 1971.

 Early life and education

-Bok was born in Bryn Mawr, Pennsylvania, on March 22, 1930 to Pennsylvania Supreme Court justice Curtis Bok and Margaret Plummer Bok.
-Following his parents' divorce, he, his mother, brother and sister moved several times, ultimately to Los Angeles, where he spent much of his childhood.
+Bok was born in Bryn Mawr, Pennsylvania, on March 22, 1930 to Philadelphia attorney Curtis Bok and Margaret Plummer Bok.
+Following his parents' divorce, his mother moved several times with her three children, ultimately to Los Angeles, where Bok spent much of his childhood.
 He graduated from Stanford University (B.A., 1951), Harvard Law School (J.D., 1954), attended Sciences Po, and George Washington University (A.M., 1958).

+Derek Bok's father remarried, and was elected to the Supreme Court of Pennsylvania in 1958, serving as a justice until his death in 1962.
+Derek Bok's stepmother was peace advocate Nellie Lee Holt Bok.